Elephant’s Foot, Carolina Elephant’s Foot, Leafy Elephant’s Foot

 The plant’s upper leaves are MUCH smaller and kind of oval in shape.
 Here you can see this leaf is what is meant when Missouri Plants says: “Peduncles subtended by a single foliaceous bract.”
 This leaf is where the “inflorescence” begins and is part of it as the “single foliaceous bract.”
 At least that is my opinion.
 Subtended means “under” so it makes sense.

-Besides a camera, I also need to remember to take the magnifying glass, a small notepad and pen… A field guide would also be promising.
+Besides a camera, I also need to remember to take the magnifying glass, a small notepad, and a pen… A field guide would also be promising.
 I haven’t normally been one to bring plants home from other locations, but I am really tempted with this one.
-I saw this plant again while I was helping Jay at either his farm or in the backyard of his mothers (the one she sold).
+I saw this plant again while I was helping Jay at either his farm or in the backyard of his mother’s (the one she sold).
 Apparently, this plant is fairly common in that neck of the woods.

 I think I read somewhere that the bracts contain a single seed that doesn’t fall out.
 The whole bract falls off with the seed still inside.

 I was fairly busy during the summer in 2020 and didn’t do much wildflower hunting.
 Maybe I will find this species again somewhere in 2021.
 I will say, Elephantopsis carolinianus is one of the most interesting species I have ever run across.

 Several weeks ago I was waking in the south hayfield in early October in 2021 and I noticed a plant with maroonish leaves.
 It had no flowers and I thought perhaps something was wrong with it because of the color of the leaves.
 I didn’t pay much attention to it at the time especially since I normally take photos of plants with flowers.
 Then, on October 12, I was walking through the middle of the south hayfield and I ran across another plant with maroonish leaves with flowers.
 I still thought the color of the leaves was a bit odd.